atlassian/data-center-helm-charts/docs/docs/containers/BITBUCKET.md

 mirror or as a Data Center node:

 * `SEARCH_ENABLED` (default: true)

+  Note: This property is not applicable for Bitbucket 10.0.0 onwards, as embedded search was removed in Bitbucket 10.<br>
   Set 'false' to prevent OpenSearch (previously Elasticsearch) from starting in the container.
 This should be used if OpenSearch is running remotely, e.g. for if Bitbucket is running in a Data Center cluster.
 You may also use `ELASTICSEARCH_ENABLED` to